KLIMENTg/AndroidApps/README.md

 Instructions:

 	- At start the application will start in foreground.
 (I could not preserve the state using a boolean variable.)
-Fixed.
+Fixed - App starts in background.

 	- 3 clicks of Volume Down will send application to Foreground (due to instruction above).